Charles Kingsford Smith: Disappearance and death

 Following The Joint Australian Myanmar Lady Southern Cross Search Expedition II (LSCSEII) in 2009, Lay conducted a total of ten further expeditions to Myanmar to recover wreckage from the site.
 In 2011, Lay claimed to have found the wreckage, but that claim has been widely disputed, and no evidence confirming the claim has been forthcoming.
 The location of the site, approximately 1.8 miles off the coast of Myanmar, has never been publicly released.

 Lay has worked closely with both the Kingsford Smith and Pethybridge families since 2005.
 The privately funded project was supported by the government and people of Myanmar.
 In December 2017 Lay was still searching for parts of the Lady Southern Cross.
+In 2025, he published Of Air and Men, an account of the disappearance and his search.